jostrows9/ModelingMechanismsSCSinStroke/README.md

 # ModelingMechanismsSCSinStroke
-Repository for code to model the mechanisms underlying volitional movement in SCS in stroke.
+Repository for code to model the mechanisms underlying volitional movement in spinal cord stimulation (SCS) in stroke.